alwaysdata/documentation/api/_index.en.md

 An [API](https://en.wikipedia.org/wiki/Application_programming_interface) (or Application Programming Interface) is a programming interface used to automate how you manage your resources.

-Our [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API lets you manage your alwaysdata resources (accounts, emails, databases, etc.) from your code.
+Our [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) API lets you manage your alwaysdata resources (accounts, e-mails, databases, etc.) from your code.

 ## Address